demoran23/Exacting/README.md

 * Strength
 * Dexterity

+### Attack Equals Attack
+If your attack damage matches an opponents intended attack damage, they will immediately attack you back in equal measure.

 # Building

 run `./gradlew copyJarToStsMods` to build.
 This requires an environment variable `STS_HOME` to be set, which is your install directory for Slay The Spire.